dwalend/Disentangle/README.md

 ScalaGraphMinimizer is a Swiss army knife for least-subgraph (think shortest-path) algorithms built on [scala-graph](http://www.scala-graph.org/).
 The semiring-based graph minimization algorithms let you define exactly what you want to minimize.
-The library is based on ideas presented in Cormen’s massive _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
+The library's core is based on ideas presented in Cormen’s massive _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
+The high-level semiring structures are composable, which allows for a great deal of code reuse.

 The current version is 0.0.1-SNAPSHOT.
 A release version is coming soon.

 I am currently seeking feedback on just what the API should look like.
 Please let me know what could be better and what works well.

 Getting ScalaGraphMinimizer